 IT WILL TAKE LESS TIME ONCE YOU MAKE IT A DAILY HABIT.

 By “less time” I mean it’ll get down to 20 minutes per day — but only after you’ve done it a few times.
-I know this from my own experience as well as the hundreds of comments I get every time I share that routine on the Housewife How-Tos Facebook Page from people who’ve started following it, too.
+I know this from my own experience as well as the comments I get every time I share that routine on the Housewife How-Tos Facebook Page (and now in our Do Home Better Facebook Group) from people who’ve started following it, too.

 The point is: determine what needs to be done daily to meet your standards and plan on doing that.